 Bath towels are the more commonly known and used type of bathroom linen, measuring around 69cm by 139cm.
 Bath sheets on the other hand are larger and measure around 82cm to 170cm.
 For people who are maybe a bit taller or like to feel more secure with their towel wrapped around them a bath sheet may be the better option.
 Between the two there aren’t really any other differences other than size.

 ‘GSM’ is to towels what thread count is to bed sheets.
 It stands for Grams Per Square Meter (GSM) and is simply a standard measure of the density of a towel.
 In a nutshell, the higher the GSM, the heavier and more absorbent the towel will be, and by extension the more it’s likely to cost, too.
 The GSM scale ranges from 300 up to 900.
 Anything over 400 GSM is considered medium-weight and anything above 620 GSM is usually heavier and the sort of towels you’ll find at day spas or luxury hotels.

 You’ll want to find towels that are soft to touch and feel, with the right texture, colour, and style to complement your bathroom aesthetics.
 However, fabric type is probably the most important of all considerations, as an indication of how well it will absorb moisture on the body.
 Most bath towels are made of different types of cotton, which will vary in softness, absorbency, durability.

 Here are the main fabrics you’ll find in stores:

-Below is the previous winner of Canstar Blue’s bath towel review:
+Here are the previous winners of Canstar Blue’s bath towels review:

 When the temperature begins to drop, nothing can beat cocooning yourself under the covers, provided you have the right blankets!
 With no shortage of bed linen types, fabrics, materials, sets, sizes, feels and colours, sorting …– Read more